This gluten-free vanilla pound cake is buttery, moist and so delicious. This easy recipe includes butter and sour cream and makes one loaf.

 Gluten-free flour blend – King Arthur Measure for Measure flour is my preferred gluten-free flour for baking.
 It is widely available, works well in almost all of my recipes and is the most affordable of the ones I’ve tested.
 Be sure to check out more of my recipes with King Arthur gluten-free flour

 Pamela’s All Purpose Artisan Blend is similar and works in this recipe also.
-Cup4Cup is another good gluten-free flour but I do not use this one as much because it contains milk powder and is quite pricey.
+Cup4Cup is another good gluten-free flour but I do not use this one as much because it contains milk powder and is quite pricy.

 These flour blends all contain binders like xanthan gum, guar gum and or inulin.
-So no need to add xanthan gum or any other binder.
+So there’s no need to add xanthan gum or any other binder.
 If you use a flour blend that does not contain one of those binders, add 3/4 tsp of xanthan gum to the recipe.
 All three of these flours are certified gluten-free as well.

 DIY Flour Blend – Mixing up your own gluten-free flour blend can be a big cost saver.
 It is also a great way to experiment with different types of gluten-free flour.
 See my post on gluten-free flour blends for instructions on how to mix up your own.